M2 (Warsaw)

+History

 The route of the M2 metro line was confirmed in 2006.
 In 2007, a tender was announced for the completion of the central section of the route from Wola to Praga.
 In 2008, the tender was cancelled and a new one announced.
 In 2009, the new tender was complete and an agreement with the AGP Metro Polska consortium was signed.
 On 30 September 2014, the construction of the central section was complete and the final acceptance of the investment followed.
 The line opened on 4 March 2015.

 In 2014 a tender was announced for the first extension "3+3", consisting of the completion of three stations in the west and three stations to the east of the existing central section.
 The tender was complete at the end of 2015 and an agreement for the completion of the eastern extension was signed at the start of 2016, followed in September by the signing of an agreement for the extension in the west.
 The opening of the eastern extension to Trocka occurred on 15 September 2019, and the western extension to Księcia Janusza on 4 April 2020.

 In 2016 Warsaw Metro chose the contractors of the second extension, known initially as "3+2", which included 3 stations in the east and 2 in the west.
 This was further expanded to "3+5", adding 3 more stations at the western end.
 Bemowo and Ulrychów metro stations opened on 30 June 2022.
 The expansion to Zacisze, Kondratowicza and Bródno stations opened on 28 September 2022.
 The planned completion of the extension is in 2026, with the opening of Lazurowa, Chrzanów and Karolin stations.